Otoplasty, or ear surgery, is a cosmetic procedure to improve the appearance of a person’s ears.

 - Lop ear (top of the ear folds downward or inward)

 - Shell ear (no outer curve in the cartilage)

 - Earlobes with large creases and wrinkles

 Candidates for otoplasty may be anyone who feels self-conscious about their ears.
-Although the operation is most often performed on children aged four to fourteen, this procedure can be very beneficial to people of all ages.
-Ears are almost fully grown by age four, and early surgery can prevent a child from being teased in school.
+This procedure can be very beneficial to people of all ages.

 It is also important that you are in good general health and have realistic expectations about the outcome of the procedure.
 Discuss your goals of otoplasty with Dr. Perron so that you can achieve the results you desire.

 What Should I Expect For My Otoplasty Procedure?

 Otoplasty generally lasts one to two hours and is performed on an outpatient basis.
 The type of anesthesia used typically depends on the age of the patient.
 General anesthesia is recommended for very young patients, while local anesthesia and a sedative may be used for older children and adults.

 The otoplasty procedure begins with a small incision made behind the ear, in the natural crease where the ear meets the head.
 The cartilage is then sculpted and bent into its new position to achieve the desired appearance.
 In some types of otoplasty, skin is removed but the cartilage is left in one piece and merely bent back on itself for a smaller-looking ear.